trackback-blockchain/trackback-node/Limitations.md

 * Provides support for Ledger based DIDs only.
 * Does not cover Ledger Middleware DIDs, Peer DIDs, Static DIDs and Alternative DIDs
 * Tight bindings between a Controller and the Chain  limited to default accounts
+* DID Document Signature will not be saved on onChain
+* Current DID URI Generation uses a UUID and this will change in future releases